chadmando/til/docker/fix-docker-volume-invalid-mode-error.md

 ```

 To fix the error, I found this [question](https://stackoverflow.com/questions/50540721/docker-toolbox-error-response-from-daemon-invalid-mode-root-docker) on Stack Overflow.
-There are several opinions on how to fix the error.
+There are many opinions on how to fix the error.
-I tried several variations to find the minimal change required.
+I tried variations until I found the minimal change required.

 ## Fixed Docker Volume Command